Jeremy stepped off the city bus onto the scorching sidewalk, coughing as the exhaust plumed around him. God, he hated riding the bus.

 “It’s not an easy deal to make.
 Well, not for some people,” he laughed that strange, sad laugh.

 Jeremy took a deep breath and then the plunge, “What’s the deal?”
 He spoke the words quickly, scared that if he hesitated even a little, that he’d run down the street and dive into his bed.
-It was like getting into a cold pool or pulling off a bandage—you had to do it quickly, while your nerve was good, and so the shock would come and go quickly.

 “The deal is…you will be given all the talent you could possibly want.
 You will rise quickly and become famous.
 Your music, your voice, your words, will be heard.”
 Kurt Cobain held up his hand when he saw Jeremy’s eyes light up, saw him about to accept the deal.
 “But, there is more to it.”